 Curriculum Vitae (CV), which means "course of life" in Latin.
 A CV is intended to be a full record of your career history and might be three pages or more and, as a result, is much more inclusive.
 The document tends to be organised chronologically and should make it easy to get an overview of an individual's full working career.
 An academic CV is a more detailed list of your accomplishments, and does not exclude any professional experience you have.
 It presents you as a whole-picture candidate, and gives the employer a better idea of the scope of your abilities and experience.
 While higher-education institutions undoubtedly evaluate a potential candidate's grades and test scores, they're also eager to see where an applicant's been published.
 CVs are used by individuals seeking fellowships, grants, postdoctoral positions, and teaching/research positions in postsecondary institutions or high-level research positions in industry.
-It is mandatory to have atleast 1 year of experience to Prepare a CV for youself.
+It is mandatory to have at least 1 year of experience to Prepare a CV for yourself.

 What Is a Resume?